 State of Delaware EMT-Basic: All drivers and technicians, and many of our members are certified as National and State of Delaware EMT-Basics.
 It is a requirement within one year of joining UDECU to become a Nationally Registered EMT-B.

-UDECU is based on a hierarchical system that encourages education and hard work at the keys to promotion.
+UDECU is based on a hierarchical system that encourages education and hard work.
 There are five ranks (and one additional intermediate rank) based upon a person’s accomplishments in the organization.
-Your rank number proceeds your personal two digit membership number.

-Level 2 – Attendant: A member in EMT class or an out of state EMT.
-These members must have successfully completed their probationary semester and hold a valid AHA CPR card.
+Level 2 – Attendant: A member working to obtain their EMT, or an out of state EMT but have yet to aquire their DE-EMT.
+These members must have successfully completed their probationary semester.

-Level 3 – Assistant Technician: A member who is A NREMT-B and a Delaware EMT-B. A Level 3 is expected to take a leading roll in the delivery of Patient Care, under the supervision of a Level 4.
-Level 3’s will be given evaluations based on their performance on each ambulance call they “tech.”
+Level 3 – Assistant Technician: A member who is both a NREMT-B and a Delaware EMT-B. An Assistant Technician is expected to take a leading roll in the delivery of patient care, under the supervision of a Technician.
+Assistant Technicains will be given evaluations based on their performance on each call that they lead.

-Level 3fp – Field Promotable Assistant Technician: Once a Level 3 has gained experience and demonstrated general proficiency as an EMT, they can be made a Field Promotable by a majority vote of all active Technicians and Drivers (Level 4’s and Level 5’s.)
-As an FP, the member can be temporarily promoted to act as a technician for an individual call, under special conditions.
+Level 3fp – Field Promotable Assistant Technician: Once an Assistant Techncian has gained experience and demonstrated general proficiency as an EMT, they can be made Field Promotable by a majority vote of all active Technicians and Drivers.
+As a FP, the member can be temporarily to act in the capcity of a technician for an individual call, under special conditions.
 For a Field Promotable to be promoted for a particular call, the following circumstances must be present:

-- The UDECU technician/driver must give their approval for the FP to “tech” the call.
+- The responding Driver must give their approval for the FP to “tech” that individual call.